OGGM/oggm/docs/api.rst

 This page lists all available functions and classes in OGGM.
-It is a hard work to keep everything up-to-date, so don't hesitate to let us know (see :ref:`contact`) if something's missing, or help us (see :ref:`contributing`) to write a better documentation!
+It is a hard work to keep everything up-to-date, so don't hesitate to let us know (see :ref:`contact`) if something's missing, or help us (see :doc:`contributing`) to write a better documentation!

 .. _api-workflow: